Jesus Calms the Storm

 Asleep through a storm experienced fishermen feared

 Several of the disciples in the boat were professional fishermen, familiar with the Sea of Galilee and its sudden, violent squalls.
-That makes what Mark records next worth noticing: as "a furious squall came up, and the waves broke over the boat, so that it was nearly swamped," Jesus himself was "in the stern, sleeping on a cushion" (Mark 4:37-38, NIV) — not merely resting his eyes, but genuinely, deeply asleep, undisturbed by conditions serious enough to frighten men who made their living on this exact water.
+That makes what Mark records next worth noticing: as "a great storm of wind arose, and the waves beat into the boat, so that the boat was already filling," Jesus himself was "in the stern, asleep on the cushion" (Mark 4:37-38, RSV-CE) — not merely resting his eyes, but genuinely, deeply asleep, undisturbed by conditions serious enough to frighten men who made their living on this exact water.

 A dramatic painting of a small fishing boat tossed by enormous waves in a violent storm, its crew struggling with the sails and rigging.